ED & Men’s Health

 Low-Intensity ESWT is exceptionally successful on vasculogenic ED, that is, impairment as a result of blood flow to the penis.
 For ED resulting from diabetes, results have been very promising but may require more frequent ‘tune-up’ sessions as a result of the disease itself.
 For those struggling with ED as a result of natural aging, the effects of the treatment are long-term and significant.

 Unfortunately, there is little evidence to suggest that shockwaves are as effective on ED caused by nerve damage.
 It is best to consult your physician and/or therapist regarding the cause of your ED.

 During your treatment ESWT is applied to different points along the body of the penis.
 ESWT can cause cellular change in the targeted tissue without damaging the surrounding tissues.
+More specifically, it can improve blood flow to the penis by dissolving plaque build-up, stimulate the growth of new blood vessels and activate stem cells and growth factors.
 Treatments are relatively pain-free, non-invasive, short in duration and produce long-term results.

 ESWT for Induratio Penis Plastica (IPP)

 Induratio penis plastica (IPP), also known as Peyronie’s disease, is an acquired and generally progressive condition of the penis.
 Most men notice the presence of the disease when they feel thickened nodules (so-called plaques) under the skin of the penis.
 As the disease progresses, pain may occur with or without an erection and the penis becomes curved during an erection, which can make it difficult or impossible to have sexual intercourse.
 When treating IPP, the pain points in the penis are treated with extracorporeal shockwaves.